We have a dedicated website for your region, would you like to go there?

 Bromfield NHS Trust

-We try to help whenever needed but we have pushed ourselves even further during the tough times Covid-19 has created.
-We have donated cameras speakers and cables to Bromfield NHS Trust for their critical care units.
-We wanted to make sure that families could communicate with their loved ones in CCU.
+We try to help whenever asked and during the tough times Covid-19 has created we were contacted by the Bromfield NHS Trust, our purchusing team was able to source and donate cameras speakers and cables for the hospital's critical care units, meaning families could communicate with their loved ones in CCU.

 St Michael's Hospice Harrogate